lwebsites/mistressrapunzel.com/tos.md

 ---
-layout: layouts/base.njk
+layout: layouts/page.njk
+title: Terms of Use
 ---
-# Terms of Use

 Terms Of Use

 Last Updated August 27, 2020